-Activity type Assessment criteria Assessment methods Weight in the final grade Course Students must understand fundamental OS structure and design alternatives and be able to explicitly describe it.
-They must also be able to apply their knowledge to give solutions to specific OS design problems.
-Oral examination.
-Detailed discussion about design alternatives of different OS components.
-0.67 Seminar Laboratory Project Students must be able to develop different OS components writing code in C and assembly.
-Lab: implementation of different problems in the lab OS.
-Project: presentation of design and implementation solutions 0.33
+Activity type Assessment criteria Assessment methods Weight in the final grade Course Students must understand fundamental OS Oral examination.
+Detailed 0.67 structure and design alternatives and be able to explicitly describe it.
+They must also be able to apply their knowledge to give solutions to specific OS design problems. discussion about design alternatives of different OS components.
+Seminar Laboratory Students must be able to develop different Lab: implementation of different Project OS components writing code in C and problems in the lab OS.
+0.22 assembly.
+Project: presentation of design 0.55 and implementation solutions